JohnEarnest/Octo/docs/Manual.md

 Octo programs are a series of _tokens_ separated by whitespace.
 Some tokens represent Chip8 instructions and some tokens are _directives_ which instruct Octo to do some special action as the program is compiled.
 The `:` directive, followed by a name (which cannot contain spaces) defines a _label_.
 A label represents a memory address- a location in your program.
 You must define at least one label called `main` which serves as the entrypoint to your program.

 Using a label by itself will perform a subroutine call to the address the label represents.
+Alternatively, you can be more explicit by using `:call` followed by an address or name.
 A semicolon (`;`) is another way to write `return`, which returns from a subroutine.
 The `#` directive is a single-line comment; it ignores the rest of the current line.
 Numbers can be written using `0x` or `0b` prefixes to indicate hexadecimal or binary encodings, respectively.

 Numeric constants can be defined with the `:const` directive followed by a name and then a value, which may be a number, another constant or a (non forward-declared) label.
 Registers may be given named aliases with `:alias` followed by a name and then a register.
 The `i` register may not be given an alias, but v registers can be given as many aliases as desired.
 Here are some examples of constants and aliases: